- Upstream or Pre-Award Activities

 - the possibility of the supplier team changing after award of contract, leading to a lack of continuity

-- to set down how the members of any supplier consortium handle a variety of different types of issues so as to ensure that problems are resolved quickly and constructively
+- to set down how the members of any supplier consortium handle a variety of different types of issues, to ensure that problems are resolved quickly and constructively

 - to set down how members of a supplier consortium should share common quality management systems and escalation procedures